-Faculty Advisor Communication Tool (FACT)
+Faculty Advisor Communication Tool

 Academic Probation and Dismissal

-A student whose cumulative GPA remains below 2.000 after attempting 27 or more credits will be academically dismissed.
-An undergraduate student who has been academically dismissed from the university is automatically dismissed from his or her major.
+A student whose cumulative GPA remains below 2.000, and/or does not earn at least 66% of their cumulative attempted credits in the term of enrollment subsequent to the one after they were placed on academic probation, will be academically dismissed.
+An undergraduate student who has been academically dismissed from the university is automatically dismissed from their major.

 A student will be notified about their dismissal within one week following the end of the term and has the right to appeal the dismissal decision to the college’s Academic Standing Committee if they can provide documented evidence supporting an appeal.
 The notification of dismissal will include the appeal deadline.

 Students appealing a dismissal decision will not be eligible to enroll in classes the term following their dismissal to allow time for the appeal process.

 Students are responsible for reviewing their grades and academic standing at the end of each term through the Student Hub.